11 Ways to Blend Your Online & In-store Experience Today

 A 2019 study shows that 81% of shoppers go online before visiting a store.
 If they find a disconnect between these two experiences, they lose trust in the brand.

+So how can a brand maintain the needed alignment?
 There are several ways to do so, such as click-and-collect (people buy online and collect the product from the physical store) or creating a website in-store experience (where shoppers can browse the website even in the store).
+Brands can also:

 i.
 Replicate the presence of a sales assistant online